slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - The first implementation of an interface must be the interface name prefixed with **Default** e.g ***DefaultAddressService*** for an interface named ***AddressService***
 - If inheriting from or overwriting a standard implementation, the prefix **Custom** must be appended to the name of the standard implementation e.g ***CustomAddressService*** inheriting from ***DefaultAddressService***

 #### Data Access  Objects

 - For any item or group of items that is created, it advisable to create data access objects that contain the different types of queries that can be used to retrieve the objects from the database.

-- If  all data access in the access object relate to one item/type,  the dao must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao**
+- When only one item type or model is to be retrieved,  the dao must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao**

 	Example: public class DefaultAddressDao extends DefaultGenericDao<AddressModel>

 	The benefits of doing this are:
 	- Minimization of bugs as you can reuse tested methods such as find
 	- Ability to generate dynamic queries using the find methods
 	- Ability to write data access objects without explicitly using flexible search code
+- When
 ##### Naming Conventions
 - The name must demonstrate intent and must contain the suffix ***Dao***